Trial glass recycling scheme in Northumberland is extended by two years

 And now the authority’s community and place Overview and Scrutiny Committee has voted to extend the pilot scheme by two years and include 800 more households.

-A report heard by the committee stated that changes caused by the coronavirus pandemic haf made it difficult to assess the impact of the pilot.
+A report heard by the committee stated that changes caused by the coronavirus pandemic, including a 22% increase in the amount of glass being collected for recycling in the county, have made it difficult to assess the impact of the pilot.

 It said: “Covid-19 and the lockdown restrictions have significantly affected people’s lifestyles, patterns of consumption and recycling behaviours, making it difficult to distinguish precisely the impact the pilot has had on overall glass recycling levels.”